sypsyp97/Genetic_NAS/README.md

 ![Genetic_NAS Workflow](assets/workflow.png)

 If you find our work and our open-sourced efforts useful, ⭐️ to encourage our following development! :)

 ---

-## Prerequisites

-To get the most out of this project, you should have:

-- Familiarity with Python 3.9 and above
-- Basic understanding of neural networks
-- Some knowledge about genetic algorithms

----
 ## Environment and Installation